 - Suggesting an agricultural seed business move real property from one entity to another and apply for special tax deductions.
 These two adjustments—which a previous firm had not noticed—led to a significant tax savings.

-Prior to joining the firm in 1991, Chris spent five years with Arthur Andersen in the Silicon Valley.
+Prior to joining KCoe Isom in 1991, Chris was an integral member of the real estate and agricultural team at Arthur Andersen serving the Silicon Valley and became passionate about the business of real estate.
 Chris leverages his career experiences and real-world application of the technical aspects of accounting to deliver a distinct level of wisdom that people understand and can benefit from.